-Levels of Learning

-4 ONLINE DATA RESEARCH REPOSITORIES

-With any Library AI program, it is also best to begin pragmatically.
-There is a clear trajectory in academic libraries from data and data collection to data science, analytics, visualization and AI.
+Fields and Subfields of AI: Machine Learning, Deep Learning and Neural Networks 4 ONLINE DATA RESEARCH REPOSITORIES With any Library AI program, it is also best to begin pragmatically.
+There is a clear trajectory in academic libraries from data and data collection to data science to data analytics, visualization and AI.
 This all begins with the data.
 Its organization and center is a good online data research repository.
-An academic online research data repository will allow both a university library to consolidate and share online faculty and graduate student research, manage university research data and provide important online data archiving and publishing strategies for research data.
-It will also provide library staff, surrounding research faculty and graduate students important entry level skills needed towards AI.
+An academic online research data repository will allow both a university library to consolidate and share online faculty and graduate student research, manage university research data and provide important online data archiving, arching and publishing strategies for research data.
+It will also provide library staff and surrounding research faculty and graduate students important entry level skills needed towards AI.
 These foundational skills surround important tasks of data organization, data cleaning, creating structured data, data citation and creating metadata schemas, among other skills.
-These skills will all be important building blocks needed towards AI's 'larger pathways.
+These skills will all be important building blocks needed towards later AI's 'labeling' pathways.